greysAcademicCode/i-v-vs-time-taker/README.md

 ```
 For Windows:

-1. Download the latest [WinPython 2.7](http://winpython.github.io/#releases) and extract it somewhere.
-You should end up with a folder named something like `WinPython-64bit-2.7.10.2`
+1. Download the latest [WinPython 2.7](http://winpython.github.io/#releases) and run that unpacker execuitable.
+You should end up with a folder named something like `WinPython-64bit-2.7.10.2` in your location of choice.
 1. Download a [snapshot of this project](https://github.com/greysAcademicCode/i-v-vs-time-taker/archive/master.zip) and save it in the WinPython folder from the previous step and extract it there.
 You should now have a folder called `i-v-vs-time-taker-master` inside your WinPython folder
 1. Run `WinPython Command Prompt.exe` found in your WinPython folder and in the terminal that pops up execute the following commands: